almazid82/Titanic_AI_vs_Human_Decision/README.md

 This project is not just about models.
 It’s about merging logic and emotion to understand how we make decisions—then, and now.

+## Future Scope: Applicability in Bangladesh’s Maritime Sector

-##Finally, Can this be applied forBangladesh’s Maritime Sector?
+Finally, Can this be applied forBangladesh’s Maritime Sector?

 Although the Titanic dataset is historical and foreign, the decision modeling techniques applied (e.g., logistic regression, decision trees) are universally applicable.